 How did you end up being a judge in this competition?

 I believe I got asked because I am active in the region as well as in the field of technology.
-Also, because of the fact that I am a lecturer (in the field of Entrepreneurship) at Wittenborg University and is probably seen as someone with a broader view and some level of independence.
+Also, because of the fact that I am a lecturer (in the field of Entrepreneurship) at WUAS and is probably seen as someone with a broader view and some level of independence.

 Can you tell me about the judging process?